Kudos for Making A commitment to explore major options

 Can I change from a declared major to undeclared?

 Yes, see the Undeclared Academic Advisor/Career Coach in order to start exploring majors.
-They can also assist with signing the official Change of Major Form that will be required.
 You must still declare a major by 60 credit hours.

 While I am undeclared how do I know that I will be on track for my degree?